Barrackpore

-Barrackpore (/bn/), also spelled as Barrackpur,is a locality in Kolkata of North 24 Parganas district in the Indian state of West Bengal.
+Barrackpore, also spelled as Barrackpur, is a city and a municipality of Kolkata in North 24 Parganas district in the Indian state of West Bengal.
 It is the headquarters of the Barrackpore subdivision.
 The city is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Etymology

-The name Barrackpore may have originated from the English word barracks, as it was the site of the first cantonment of the British East India Company.
+The name Barrackpore may have originated from the English word "barracks", as it was the site of the first cantonment of the British East India Company.
 Alternatively, the Ain-i-Akbari suggests that the name comes from "Barbakpur".
 Manasa Vijay, written by Bipradas Pipilai, refers to Talpukur (a place in Barrackpore) as "Charnak".